-Institute Competitive Bidding for Mobile Food Vending Permits
+OPTION: Institute Competitive Bidding for Mobile Food Vending Permits

 Food carts and trucks operating in New York City must obtain a Mobile Food Vending Unit permit from the Department of Health and Mental Hygiene (DOHMH).
-The fees charged for these permits range from \$15 to \$200, and vary based on whether the vendor operates seasonally or year-round and whether food is processed on-site.
-Local law limits the number of mobile food vending permits that may be issued for use on public space to 3,100 for year-round permits (good for two years); 1,000 for seasonal permits (good for seven months), and there are an additional 1,000 permits available for vendors selling fresh fruit and vegetables.
-Demand for permits greatly exceeds the number available and there were waiting lists totaling 3,813 individuals as of November 2012.
+DOHMH collects fees from the vendors for the initial permit and for renewals-every two years for year-round permits and every year for seasonal permits.
+Local law limits the number of mobile food vending permits that may be issued for use on public space to 3,100 for year-round permits; 1,000 for seasonal permits, and there are an additional 1,000 permits available for vendors selling fresh fruit and vegetables.
+Demand for permits greatly exceeds the number available, so much so that DOHMH has closed the permit application wait list.
 In 2012, DOHMH issued 3,546 permits, 85 percent of them renewals, and raised \$399,450 in revenue.

 Food carts or trucks that operate on private, commercially zoned property, or in city parks, are exempt from limits placed on the number of DOHMH permits.
 Vendors wishing to operate on park land must enter into a separate concession agreement with the parks department through a competitive bidding process.
-These concessions are valid for five years, are in effect yearround, and in 2014 ranged in price from \$292 to \$217,920 per year, depending on location.
-In 2014, 341 parks department mobile food vending concessions generated a total of \$5.8 million in revenues for the city, or an average of \$17,048 per concession.
+These concessions are valid year-round for five years; in 2015, they ranged in price from \$175 to \$883,478, depending on location.
+In 2014, 248 parks department mobile food vending concessions generated a total of \$5 million in revenues for the city, or an average of \$20,117 per concession.
 In contrast, health department-issued permits on average brought in only \$113 per permit.

-If DOHMH were to institute a competitive bidding process for its food cart permits, it could increase revenues by \$54.0 million, assuming it was able to command prices somewhat lower than those obtained by the parks department.
-Based on data from the bidding for taxi medallions, the bidding process would raise administrative costs to about 14 percent of revenues, reducing net revenue to \$46.8 million.
-Since city and state law require that permit fees be set in accordance with administrative costs, implementing this option may also require DOHMH to reclassify their mobile food vending permits as concessions.
+If DOHMH were to institute a competitive bidding process for its food cart permits, it could increase revenues by \$63.8 million, assuming it was able to command prices somewhat lower than those obtained by the parks department.
+Based on data from the bidding for taxi medallions, the bidding process would raise administrative costs to about 12 percent of revenues, reducing net revenue to \$56.6 million.
+Because city and state law require that permit fees be set in accordance with administrative costs, implementing this option may also require DOHMH to reclassify their mobile food vending permits as concessions.